prog4biol/pfb2019/pfb.md

 ### Sequences

 In the next section, we will learn about strings, tuples, and lists.
 These are all examples of python sequences.
-A string is a sequence of characters `'ACGTGA'`, a tuple `(0.23, 9.74, -8.17, 3.24, 0.16)`, and a list `['dog', 'cat', 'bird']` are sequences of any kind of data.
-We'll see much more detail in a bit.
+A sequence of characters `'ACGTGA'`, a tuple `(0.23, 9.74, -8.17, 3.24, 0.16)`, and a list `['dog', 'cat', 'bird']` are sequences of different types of data.
+We'll see more detail in a bit.

 In Python, a type of object gets operations that belong to that type.
 Sequences have sequence operations so strings can also use sequence operations.
 Strings also have their own specific operations.